-Moreover, in 2020, the Agency is deploying Sysper and ARES.
-Sysper is a system used as integrated HRM management tool used in all Commission services: its deployment brings the management of staff data to a higher standard and facilitate the interface with rights and entitlements, personal files and career management for the Agency's staff.
-ARES is the document management system in use in the Commission services: its deployment, in 2019, brings additional benefits to streamline data and document management for the Agency.
+Moreover, in 2020, the Agency has been deploying Sysper and ARES.
+Sysper is a system used as integrated HRM management tool used in all Commission services: its deployment brought the management of staff data to a higher standard and facilitated the interface with rights and entitlements, personal files and career management for the Agency's staff.
+ARES is the document management system in use in the Commission services: its deployment, in 2019, brought additional benefits to streamline data and document management for the Agency.